-A company may be a subsidiary of, wholly or partially owned by, a parent company.
+- Is the company a subsidiary?
+It may be a subsidiary of, wholly or partially owned by, a parent company.
 If so, you may only find information on the parent company.
-Some of resources listed in this guide will help you answer this question.
-You can also check a source like The Directory of Corporate Affiliations (Cabell Library Reference HG4057.A217).

 - Is the company publicly-held?
 Private companies aren't subject to the same regulations as publicly-held companies, and therefore don't have to produce the same documentation.
 There may be less information in traditional sources, and you'll have to try alternative search strategies.

 - Is the company a U.S. company?
 Unless the foreign-owned company is traded on a U.S. stock exchange, you'll have to try some alternative sources.